Last Updated on October 23, 2023 by Dave Schoenbeck

-In his chapter on the Law of Respect, John Maxwell sums up his thoughts in one key sentence: “Followers are attracted to people who are better leaders than themselves.”
-It’s rare that someone would follow a leader they do not respect and can easily outperform.
+In his chapter on the Law of Respect, John Maxwell summarizes his thoughts in one essential sentence: “Followers are attracted to people who are better leaders than themselves.”
+Someone would rarely follow a leader they do not respect and can easily outperform.

-Maxwell states that people gravitate towards six major qualities in a leader: natural leadership ability, respect for others, courage, success, loyalty, and value added to others (which we touched on in my post on the Law of Addition link Needs to add after 11/8)
+Maxwell states that people gravitate towards six significant qualities in a leader: natural leadership ability, respect for others, courage, success, loyalty, and value-added to others (which we touched on in my post on the Law of Addition.

 You can also gauge your level of respect by seeing how many of your employees are willing to volunteer when you ask for a commitment.
-If they respect you, they’ll be willing to go above and beyond because they believe in your mission and your intuition.
+If they respect you, they’ll be ready to go above and beyond because they believe in your mission and intuition.

 The Law of Respect and You

-If you want to make the Law of Respect work for your business, you need to first determine whether your employees respect you or not.
+If you want to make the Law of Respect work for your business, you must determine whether your employees respect you.
 Maxwell recommends thinking back to a time you asked employees for volunteers.
 How ready and willing were they to sign up?
-If your team rallies to you when you ask, it’s a good indication of how they see you as a leader.
+If your team rallies to you when you ask, it indicates how they see you as a leader.

-Evaluate yourself in all six of the main leadership areas: natural leadership ability, respect for others, courage, success, loyalty, and value added to others.
+Evaluate yourself in all six main leadership areas: natural leadership ability, respect for others, courage, success, loyalty, and value to others.
 Rate yourself from 1 to 10 in each area.
 Be honest with yourself and own up to the skills you might not have.

-For each quality you find yourself lacking, spend one month accomplishing tasks that will help you enhance this aspect of your leadership.
-For example, to develop your courage you might spend a month stepping outside of your comfort zone, while your month on success might entail re-defining what success means to you and what you can do to achieve it.
+For each quality you lack, spend one month accomplishing tasks that will help you enhance this aspect of your leadership.
+For example, to develop your courage, you might spend a month stepping outside of your comfort zone, while your month on success might entail redefining what success means to you and what you can do to achieve it.

 Maxwell also writes that if the people closest to him see him as a leader, he thinks of himself as a success.
-This step is tough, but worth it: ask your family and friends what they respect most about you, and in what areas you most need to improve.
+This step is challenging but worth it: Ask your family and friends what they respect most about you and what areas you most need to improve.
 Use this feedback to help yourself grow in a positive direction.

-Respect must be earned.
-If you feel that you’re falling short as a leader, fill out my contact form and let’s meet on a video call about how you can use Maxwell’s laws to improve your leadership style.
+I want to let you know that respect must be earned.
+If you’re falling short as a leader, fill out my contact form, and let’s meet on a video call about how you can use Maxwell’s laws to improve your leadership style.